matuzo/matuzoat/src/blog/i-totally-forgot-about-print-style-sheets.md

 date: 2016-11-15T07:35:14.729Z
 image: /static/img/uploads/1_j62alethwsrkedxmtpvj4q.png
 teaser: >-
-  **A small collection of useful CSS techniques and a quick reminder that print style sheets are still a thing.**
+  A small collection of useful CSS techniques and a quick reminder that print style sheets are still a thing.
 tags:
   - css
-publication: Matuzo
-url: ''
-archive: false
 ---

 [Aaron Gustafson](https://twitter.com/AaronGustafson) recently sent a [tweet](https://twitter.com/AaronGustafson/status/788073583528538112) to [Indiegogo](http://indiegogo.com) in which he pointed out that their order details pages aren’t usable when printed.